datatorch/documentation/docs/dev/pipelines/overview-pipelines.md

 tools and services.

 Pipelines must have at least one __job__, and jobs contain a set of __steps__ that perform individual tasks.
-Steps can run commands or use an __action__.
+Steps can run commands or use __actions__.
 You can create your own actions or use actions shared by the DataTorch community and customize them as needed.